Mount Panorama Circuit: McPhillamy Park

 McPhillamy Park is a fast, downhill left-hand turn which is guarded by a crest prior to the turn-in point, rendering the corner blind to approaching drivers.
 Drivers have to stay close to the wall while turning so as not to run wide on exit.
 However, going too close may cause the car to clip the inside kerbing, which Allan Moffat did in practice for the 1986 James Hardie 1000, crashing the Holden Commodore VK, which he was sharing with long-time rival Peter Brock, head on into the concrete.
 British driver Win Percy, driving Allan Grice's Roadways Commodore VL, would complete an almost carbon copy of Moffat's crash in practice for the 1987 James Hardie 1000.
 McPhillamy Park is the location of the longest-running campsite for those who camp at the track (sometimes for over a week in advance of a race).
 The park was named after Walter J. McPhillamy, a previous mayor of the Bathurst City Council and the owner of most of the land occupied by the Bald Hills/Mt Panorama which he donated to the people of Bathurst as a scenic picnic area.

 McPhillamy was the site of Bill Brown's rollover during the 1971 Hardie-Ferodo 500 when the front right tyre on his Ford Falcon XY GTHO Phase III blew at over 100 mph, sending Brown up an earth bank before barrel-rolling along the fence.
 A pair of marshals stationed at that point were lucky to escape being hit after taking evasive action.
-Amazingly, Brown suffered only minor cuts and bruises in the accident largely due to the driver's seat breaking in the initial impact.
+Amazingly, Brown suffered only minor cuts and bruises in the accident largely due to the driver's seat breaking in the initial impact (in those days, the cars were Series Production and thus had the road car seats).
 The famous corner was also the site of the crash between the Falcons of Bob Morris and Christine Gibson that blocked the track and stopped the 1981 James Hardie 1000 on lap 120, 43 laps short of race distance, giving Dick Johnson and John French the win.

 In the interests of safety for both drivers and spectators at McPhillamy (and to open up the corner to avoid a repeat of the 1981 crash that blocked the track), the banking that had been just off the outside of the track was removed and pushed back approximately 30 m on an angle to allow a sand trap and concrete retaining wall to be put in place prior to the 1985 James Hardie 1000.
+With the increased speed of the cars over the years as both Supercars and GT3 cars lap the circuit approximately 20+ seconds faster than the Group A cars did in 1985 with most of the gains being a much faster run across the top of the mountain, for safety reasons this sand trap has grown larger over time.